 Since mathematicians can’t work with infinite decimals easily, they often need to approximate pi.
 For most purposes, pi can be approximated as 3.14159.
 Some people even shorten it to 3.14, which is why Pi Day is celebrated on March 14 (3/14).

-Interestingly, there can be no “final” digit of pi.
-That’s because it’s an irrational number that never ends.
+Interestingly, there can be no “final” digit of pi, because it’s an irrational number that never ends.
 Mathematicians have also proved that there are no repeating patterns in the digits of pi.

-Computers have calculated pi to more than three trillion digits.
+Computers have calculated pi to over three trillion digits.
 Here are a few representations of pi to different numbers of digits (past the decimal):